The result below are not a guarantee of similar results in future cases. They are simply a recitation of some of the results that we have achieved.

 Have you been mistreated or injured in an accident?
 We specialize in personal injury cases in New Jersey, offering our clients individual, caring and convenient legal representation from centralized office locations in New Brunswick and Somerville.
-We also provide representation in cases involving municipal court violations and commercial litigation.

 Legal representation in municipal court cases in New Jersey: DUI, DWI, traffic offenses

 Municipalities in New Jersey prosecute a variety of traffic and non-indictable criminal offenses in municipal court.
 These offenses can have serious consequences, including substantial fines and even imprisonment.
 Municipal court violations include the following:

 - Traffic violations including speeding, driving on the suspended list, driving without insurance, driving without a license, careless driving, and reckless driving

 In addition to fines, motor vehicle violations can result in points on your driver’s license.
 An accumulation of too many points or certain moving violations may require you to pay expensive surcharges to the N.J.
 DMV (Division of Motor Vehicles) or have your license suspended.

 Our firm represents clients in cities and townships throughout the State of New Jersey.
 We take municipal court violations seriously and understand the effects the consequences they can have on a person’s life.
 We will fully investigate your case, aggressively represent you, and work with you to find the best possible solution to your problem.
 Call us to talk about your traffic violation case at (732) 247-3600.

 Drunk driving offenses: DUI and DWI cases in New Jersey